NicholasWalton/embracing-git-commit-ment/slides.md

   - [inline `amend` with lazygit](https://github.com/jesseduffield/lazygit?tab=readme-ov-file#amend-an-old-commit)

 ---

-## Acknowledgments
+class: middle
+### Thanks!

 Inspiration: swan and Anna

 Tool Talk Time: Wolf, Ryan, and Clint

+???
+I'd like to thank swan and Anna for inspiring this workshop.
+And the Tool Talkers helped me get the ideas in order.

 Thank you!

-???
-swan and Anna inspired this workshop.
-Tool Talkers helped me get the ideas in order